ZeroGDesign/Mercury-OUTDATED/README.md

-# Mercury
+# ZeroG Mercury One

-Mercury 1 CoreXY 3D Printer design
+The official release of the Mercury one 3d printer.